 Our research investigations include:

 1) Primary Aldosteronism: What is the range of clinically-relevant autonomous aldosterone excess that we should recognize and treat?
 What are the consequences of not recognizing milder forms of autonomous aldosterone secretion?
 What causes primary aldosteronism?
 What is the best way to treat primary aldosteronism once it is diagnosed?
-These are key questions we have investigated and continue to investigate using human physiology studies, longitudinal cohorts, and intervention designs.
+These are key questions we have investigated, and continue to investigate, using human physiology studies, longitudinal cohort studies, and intervention designs.

 2) The Genetic and Environmental Risk Factors for Developing Pheochromocytoma-Paraganglioma Syndromes and Adrenal Cortical Carcinoma: What genetic and environmental exposures contribute to the pathogenesis of pheochromocytoma and adrenal carcinoma?
 How can genetic findings inform our understanding of pathogenesis and treatment?
 Our research has implicated hypoxia, and mutations that cause cellular pseudohypoxia, as a risk factors for developing chromaffin cell tumors and adrenal carcinoma.

 - Vaidya et al. EPAS1 Mutations and Paragangliomas in Cyanotic Congenital Heart Disease.
 New England Journal of Medicine 2018

 - Opotowsky A, et al. Pheochromocytoma and Paraganglioma in Cyanotic Congential Heart Disease.
 JCEM 2015

 - Else T et al. Adrenocortical Carcinoma and Germline Succinate Dehydrogenase Gene Mutations.
 European Journal of Endocrinology 2017